jestjs/jest/website/versioned_docs/version-23.x/CLI.md

 ### `--testPathPattern=<regex>`

 A regexp pattern string that is matched against all tests paths before executing the test.
 On Windows, you will need to use `/` as a path separator or escape `\` as `\\`.

+### `--testPathIgnorePatterns=[array]`

+An array of regexp pattern strings that are tested against all tests paths before executing the test.
+Contrary to `--testPathPattern`, it will only run those tests with a path that does not match with the provided regexp expressions.

 ### `--testRunner=<path>`